Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalMike.md

 - I learned that every user story must have something to do with all parts of the vertical slice like the front-end, back-end and embedded side.
 This is to avoid very clearly and straight forward learning stories that would have allowed for simple and fast and efficient work.<br>

 - I learned that you must split your work up into as many git commits as possible so that it will look like you did more work without actually doing more work.<br>

+- I learned that at least 30% of the time spent working on a project must be sacrificed in order to make user stories about the work, instead of actually doing said work.<br>

+- I learned that there is no real structure to which a user story must be made, since every teacher of the hva will grade it differently<br>

+- I learned that important learnings that were critical to making the work of the user story dont have to be documented so long as you can point to a personal learning story in which you have vaguely writen these down.<br>